Guide to Knowledge Management Best Practices, Tools, and Features

 As policies and processes change, make sure internal and customer-centric knowledge bases are refreshed

-From time to time, organizations update policies and procedures.
-Make sure knowledge bases (internal and customer-facing) reflect these new policies or even new products.
+From time to time, organizations update policies and standard operating procedures.
+Make sure knowledge repositories (internal and customer-facing) reflect these new policies or even new products.
 Otherwise, customers and staff are going to be searching for answers that don't exist or at least aren't written down.

 Make sure the person responsible for a knowledge base is kept informed of any new policies, processes, procedures, pricing, or products so that they can update the information accordingly.